 Clarification of eligibility for credit transfer

-Clarification is handled in a formalized manner before the start of a mobility semester, through submission of a written credit-transfer agreement that must be signed by both the responsible examination delegate and the student (see Downloads).
+Clarification is handled in a formalized and timely manner before the start of a mobility semester, through submission of a written credit-transfer agreement (see Downloads).

 - Think about the areas of your studies in which you still need to earn credits.